James Anderson retires with victory as England thrash West Indies by an innings in first Test at Lord's

 That left the 12-wicket Gus Atkinson to polish things off just over an hour into the day's play when Jayden Seales holed out at deep midwicket, with West Indies rolled for 136 in 47 overs.

-Anderson received another guard of honour as he left the field and will now take up a role as bowling mentor for the rest the summer, despite wishing he was not being pushed into retirement as England prepare for the 2025/26 Ashes series in Australia.
+Anderson led England off the field and will now take up a role as bowling mentor for the rest of the summer, despite wishing he was not being pushed into retirement as management prepare for the 2025/26 Ashes series in Australia.

 The bulk of the damage for West Indies was done on day one with Kraigg Brathwaite's side bundled out for 121 as they were shredded by Atkinson in overcast conditions.